nueno-co/nueno/README.md

 **Test Driven Development:**

-Recommended workflow when wrting code for `./business-logic`.
+Recommended workflow when writing code for `./business-logic`.

 1. `npm run test`
 2. in chrome open: `chrome://inspect` and click on the remote target URL.
 This will open a console with your test process.